What is Primary Custody?

 Primary physical custody simply means that the child will reside with that parent the majority of the time - at least 50.1%.
 That said, the exact percentage of time spent with the child varies greatly from case to case based upon numerous factors.
-The other parent (also called the non-custodial parent or the secondary physical custodian), has some amount of time with the child.
-Typically, in regards to child custody, one parent is deemed the primary physical custodian and the other parent is deemed the secondary physical custodian.
+The other parent (also called the non-custodial parent or the secondary physical custodian), has the remaining amount of time with the child.